pvillela/rust-latency-trace/README.md

 Latencies are collected in **microseconds** for all spans with level `trace` or higher.

+## Design goals

+This framework should:

+- Be **easy to use**.
+Is should only require a handful of framework lines of code to provide default latency metrics for code instrumented with the Rust [tracing](https://crates.io/crates/tracing) library.
+- Be **self-contained**, i.e., should not depend on the use of external tools like OpenTelemetry collectors, Jaeger, Grafana, etc.
+- **Support** both **sync and async** code.
+- Have **low overhead**, i.e., the latency associated with the collection of latency information should be low.

 ## Core concepts

 This library collects latency information for [spans](https://docs.rs/tracing/0.1.37/tracing/#spans).
 Spans are defined in the code using macros and functions from the Rust [tracing](https://crates.io/crates/tracing) library which define span ***callsite***s, i.e., the places in the code where spans are defined.
 As the code is executed, a span definition in the code may be executed multiple times -- each such execution is a span instance.
 Span instances arising from the same span definition are grouped into [`SpanGroup`]s for latency information collection, which is done using [Histogram](https://docs.rs/hdrhistogram/latest/hdrhistogram/struct.Histogram.html)s from the [hdrhistogram](https://docs.rs/hdrhistogram/latest/hdrhistogram/) library.